Learn how to increase your upper chest area with these tips

-By placing an exercise for the upper chest area as number one, you will be able to put some more weight than what you would use if you left it for second or third place.
+By placing an exercise for the upper chest area as number one, you will be able to place some more load than what you would use if you left it for second or third place.

-Do a second exercise for the upper chest
+Do a second upper chest exercise

 Do a second weekly chest workout

-If you train each muscle group only once a week, try adding a second chest workout.
+If you only train each muscle group once a week, try adding a second chest workout.

-Puts chest training after a day of rest
+Place chest training after a rest day

 Uses advanced techniques

-Again, don't abuse these techniques.
+Once again, do not abuse these techniques.

 Finally, try changing the number of repetitions you do per set.

-If you do 6-8 repetitions, try 10 repetitions per set.
+If you do 6-8 reps, try 10 reps per set.